seL4/docs/projects/sel4/kernel-contribution.md

 For these reasons, it is critical to first engage in discussion before commencing on such a port.

-Start an initial discussion on one of our [communication channels](Contact Us) to check if such a port is already being worked on, whether there are known challenges with such a port, etc.  After initial discussion, start a [Request For
-Comment (RFC)](RFC) describing your design and plans.
+Start an initial discussion on one of our [communication channels][contact] to check if such a port is already being worked on, whether there are known challenges with such a port, etc.  After initial discussion, start a [Request For Comment (RFC)](RFC) describing your design and plans.

 Once there is agreement on the general suitability of and design of the port, then go on to implementing it.
 Discussion, revisions of